rust-gamedev/rust-gamedev.github.io/content/news/033/index.md

 called LogLog Games.
 They have been working on it for the past year and it is their biggest game so far (they also have 2 smaller games).
-[BITGUN] is writen in Godot Engine but it is using Rust language extensively (it has around 7500 lines of Rust and 4200 lines of GDScript).
+[BITGUN] is written in Godot Engine but it is using Rust language extensively (it has around 7500 lines of Rust and 4200 lines of GDScript).